Have you created a well-defined SaaS startup sales strategy for your company?

 Pro Tip: For mid-value products, create a customized sales strategy using a mix of SaaS sales models.

-2. Define and Understand Your Target Audience
+3. Define and Understand Your Target Audience

 The next important step towards creating a sales strategy for your SaaS startup is to define your target audience.

-Are you targeting enterprises and need to sell your product to the decision makers of large companies?
+Are you targeting enterprises and need to sell your product to the decision-makers of large companies?
 Or, can your product be used by individuals like bloggers and influencers as well?

 Understand who your target audience is and remember that you can have more than one buyer persona.
 Your software solution could be good enough for an enterprise as well as a small business.
 So, clearly define your target audience and then create your SaaS startup sales strategy keeping your ideal customer groups in mind.

-Pro Tip:Conduct in-depth competitor analysis to understand your target market and customers.
+Pro Tip: Conduct an in-depth competitor analysis to understand your target market and customers.
 Also, identify the inbound marketing or sales strategies your competitors leverage to boost enterprise sales.

-3. Create a Sales Funnel
+5. Create a Sales Funnel

 Once you have a clear understanding of your product and who your prospective customer is, you can create your SaaS sales funnel.

-A sales funnel is basically a visual representation of all of the stages that a consumer goes through when buying your product.
+A sales funnel is a visual representation of all of the stages that a consumer goes through when buying your product.
 It usually starts with generating brand awareness and ends with a sales conversion.

 Need an example?